CORNERSTONE BAPTIST COMMUNITY CHURCH HISTORY

 In 1965, Reverend Harold E. King was called to minister to the congregation of the First Baptist Church of Southeast.
 After many trials, tribulations and church splits, from one church came a total of four – Randall Memorial Church; Mt.
 Nebo Baptist Church and New Light Baptist Church and First Baptist Church of Southeast.

-Reverend King served for several months/years? without financial compensation.
+Reverend King served for several years without financial compensation.
 He would even surrender offerings and donations he received from engagements at other churches to the First Baptist Church of Southeast.
 The pastor, officers, members and friends would make loans to the church in an effort to purchase the building located at 1100 Bladensburg Road, Northeast.
 In October 1966, First Baptist Church of Southeast changed its name to Cornerstone Baptist Church in Christ.

 The building on Bladensburg Road required major repairs to be in compliance with the District of Columbia code.
 Financial assistance was received from several organizations including the District Baptist Convention, Missionary Circle, as well as members and clubs of the church.
 God would not forsake us.